 “Letter of Credit” means an irrevocable, transferable, standby letter of credit, issued by a major U.S. commercial bank or foreign bank with a U.S. branch office with a Credit Rating of at least “A-” by S&P and “A3” by Moody’s, utilizing the form set forth in Schedule 1 attached hereto, with such changes to the terms in that form as the issuing bank may require and as may be acceptable to the party in whose favor the letter of credit is issued.
 Each Letter of Credit shall be a Credit Support Document.

-“Material Adverse Change” means ________________________________________.
+“Material Adverse Change” means _with respect to Party A, if the credit rating of Enron Corp. drops below BBB- by S&P or Baa3 by Moody’s or is on credit watch with a downgrade possible; with respect to Party B, if the credit rating of Pary B drops below BBB- by S&P or Baa3 by Moody’s or is on credit watch with a downgrade possible.

 “Moody’s” means Moody’s Investors Service, Inc. or its successor.